When you create an OAuth token from an R server, you should set the "out of band" (OOB) option to

-httpuv package installled, the process for generating new tokens will dynamically open a new browser window.
-If you use R on a desktop, this process should work well.
-However, if you use R on a server, you may eventually be redirected to the localhost on port 1410 and receive an error:
+httr package.
+The process for generating new tokens dynamically opens a browser window, creating a figurative "dance" between you and the service.
+This "dance" may not work from an R server.
+If you use R on a server, you may eventually be redirected to the localhost on port 1410 and receive an error:

 Chrome: This site can't be reached; localhost refused to connect.
 Firefox: Unable to connect; can't establish a connection.